PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/introduction.md

 ## Phase 1: Simulation

-In this simulation-only phase, teams would work on providing solutions to two (2) fundamental tasks of a delivery robot which are:
+In this simulation-only phase, teams would work on providing solutions to two (2) fundamental tasks of an Agricultural robot which are:

 * Autonomous field navigation
 * Crop yield estimation